Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question: What is the best of breed desktop wallet to connect to your node?

-[Specter](https://github.com/cryptoadvance/specter-desktop), for me the easiest way to get it running is the following commands in a terminal:
+[Specter](https://github.com/cryptoadvance/specter-desktop), to build from source use following commands in a terminal:
 ```
 git clone https://github.com/cryptoadvance/specter-desktop.git
 cd specter-desktop